SIOS-Technology-Inc/siosapps-covas-migrate/README.md

 1. Copy binary for your OS from [releases](https://sios.tech/covas/migrate/releases)
 2. Move the binary to `/usr/local/bin/migrate`

+if you create collections, you need to install [azure-cli](https://pypi.org/project/azure-cli/).

+    pip install azure-cli

 ## Commands

 Export MongoDB connection as URI before running any commands.